oneapi-src/oneTBB/doc/GSG/hybrid_cpu_support.rst

 * For Windows* OS, binaries are available for download.
 * For Linux* OS, only the source code is provided and binaries should be built.

-On Linux* OS, HWLOC* can be also installed with packet managers, such as APT*, YUM*, etc.
+On Linux* OS, HWLOC* can be also installed with package managers, such as APT*, YUM*, etc.
 To do so, run: ``sudo apt install hwloc``.